1905 Alberta general election: Capital city

 Section 9 of the Alberta Act stated that the seat of government would be established in Edmonton, but provided authority to the Lieutenant Governor of Alberta to move the capital.
 In essence, Edmonton was designated as a temporary capital until the elected provincial government could make a final decision.

 The Alberta Legislature Building as seen in 1914, was constructed after Edmonton was chosen as the capital of Alberta.

 The competition between Calgary and Edmonton for the provincial capital was intense.
 During events in Edmonton, Liberal Attorney General Charles Wilson Cross assured the crowds that Edmonton would remain the capital.
 This position was endorsed by Conservative candidate William Antrobus Griesbach who declared that all thirteen northern Conservative candidates supported Edmonton as the capital.

 At the same time, Conservative leader Bennett promised crowds in Calgary that if elected, his Conservative government would establish the capital in Calgary.
 His Liberal opponent and Minister of Public Works William Henry Cushing also pledged to bring the capital to Calgary, earning him the endorsement of the Calgary Albertan published by William McCartney Davidson.
 However, the Calgary Herald opposed Cushing and accused the federal Liberals of being intent on "the destruction of that commercial and industrial supremacy" of Calgary.
 The Herald also claimed that the federal Liberal party controlled the provincial Liberals.

 Meanwhile, residents of Red Deer, situated about halfway between Calgary and Edmonton, tried to position their community as a compromise capital.
-However, the town's small size and lack of interest from federal officials made it difficult for Red Deer to be considered a serious contender.
+However, due to the town's small size and lack of interest from federal officials, Red Deer was not considered a serious contender.

 After the election resulted in an overwhelming Liberal majority, Premier Rutherford announced the location of the capital city was to be chosen by an open vote of the Legislature.
-Calgary's newspapers and its Board of Trade, recognizing the uphill battle of their city to be named capital, made little effort to rally Calgarians and southern Albertans to the cause.
+Calgary's newspapers and its Board of Trade, recognizing the uphill battle of their city to be named capital, made little effort to rally Calgarians and southern Albertans to push for Calgary as capital.

-Red Deer's MLA, John Thomas Moore, who had been said to be the man "most likely to secure the capital", was largely ineffective.
-He left for the east after the election to attend to personal business.
+Red Deer's MLA, John Thomas Moore, who had been said to be the man "most likely to secure the capital", was ineffective.
+After the election he had been absent from the province on personal business.

 On April 25, 1906, Cushing made a motion in the Legislature to move the capital to Calgary, and Moore made a motion to move the capital to Red Deer.
+Edmonton was put forward as third option.
 When a vote was held to decide the issue of the capital, eight members voted for Calgary and 16 members voted for Edmonton.
 The choice of Edmonton was supported by three Liberal MLAs of southern Alberta - Simpson (Innisfail), Marcellus (Pincher Creek) and Finlay (Medicine Hat).
 The two Conservative MLAs - Robertson and Hiebert, plus six Liberal MLAs of southern Alberta - Moore, Cushing, Woolf, Simmons, Mackenzie and Stuart, voted for Calgary.